Daksh-Singh/Basic_Projects/Creating Custom layers with Keras/README.md

 2.Rename the variables according to your need and understanding.

-All the exploratory Data Analysis is done regarding the dataset available, Some techniques and manipulations will be changed according to change in data.
+All the Analysis is done regarding the dataset available, Some techniques and manipulations will be changed according to change in data.

 Performance plots of both Custom Relu and General Relu: